anthowen/honeydb-viz-snowpack-demo/README.md

 ### yarn test

-Goes through the Jest unit tests of the project.
+Goes through the Jest tests of the project.
-Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.
+Do `yarn test:watch` to run in interactive watch mode.